psl-skok/PoliticalSentimentAnalysis/README.md

 pip install pandas numpy matplotlib nltk transformers
 ```

-If you're working on Google Colab, you can directly mount your Google Drive to access the datasets using the following code:
+If you're working on Google Colab(recommended), you can directly mount your Google Drive to access the datasets using the following code:

 ```python
 from google.colab import drive